You will be offered a number of screening tests during your pregnancy.

 Quadruple or quad test

 This screening test is only available if your pregnancy is too advanced for the combined screening test.
 It requires a blood test to be taken from you anytime from 14 weeks and 2 days up until to 20 weeks.
-This test will only screen for Down’s syndrome and Edward’s syndrome.
-You can choose whether to have screening for:
+This test will only screen for Down’s syndrome.

 After 20 weeks of pregnancy your options for screening are limited and you would need to discuss this further with a specialist midwife or consultant.